Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 Azure Key Vault provides a way to securely store credentials and other keys and secrets, but your code needs to be authenticated to Key Vault before retrieving them.
 Azure Managed Identities simplify this need by giving Azure services an automatically managed identity in Azure Active Directory (Azure AD).
 You can use this identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without having to store any credentials in your code.

-Run the "identity assign" command to create an identity for this application, this command is the equivalent of going to the portal and switching **Azure Managed Identities** to **On** in the web application properties:
+Run the "identity assign" command to create an identity for this application, this command is the equivalent of going to the portal and switching **Azure Managed Identities** to **On** in the Web Application properties:

 ```Bash
 az webapp identity assign --name "<AppName>" --resource-group "<MyResourceGroupName>"